quorumcontrol/tupelo-docs/tutorials/hello_tupelo/shell.md

 >>> resolve-data <chain tree id> my/data/path
 >>> stop-session
 ```

+Congratulations!
+You have successfully written to a ChainTree and your request was verified by the Tupelo network.

 ## Commentary
 Read below if you'd like an explanation of what each of the above steps does.